-Charles Kresslein is an Of Counsel in the Baltimore office of Jackson Lewis P.C.
+Charles Kresslein is an Of Counsel in the Baltimore, Maryland, office of Jackson Lewis P.C.

 Mr. Kresslein regularly advises clients on day-to-day workplace issues, including compliance, litigation avoidance and limiting liability with respect to the full range of employment decisions, ranging from hiring to discipline and termination.
 He frequently drafts and advises clients with respect to employment contracts, severance agreements, compensation plans, personnel policies and other human resources documents.
 He also conducts seminars for employers on various workplace topics, including sexual harassment.

 Mr. Kresslein routinely represents employers in employment-related litigation in state and federal courts, arbitration and agency investigations/proceedings before the EEOC, the U.S. Department of Labor and other federal, state and local administrative agencies.
 He has experience in all phases of litigation, from discovery to trial to appeal.

 Prior to working for Jackson Lewis, Mr. Kresslein worked at a small labor and employment boutique law firm in Baltimore, and as a labor and employment associate at a leading global general interest law firm.
 He also worked in Washington, D.C. for the U.S. Senate, Office of the Senate Chief Counsel for employment, where he represented Senate offices with respect to their internal labor and employment law matters.